 What Are Tiger Nuts?

-Tiger Nuts grow beneath a perennial grass-like plant from the sedge family.
+Tiger Nuts, aka earth almonds, grow beneath a perennial grass-like plant from the sedge family.
 Sedges are flowering plants which superficially resemble grasses.

 The nuts are fibrous, juicy, some say similar to hazelnuts just a tad sweeter.
 They are not difficult to grow.